 Honors and Scholars Programs

-To be considered, we strongly recommend that you submit a complete application by November 1.
+To be considered, we strongly recommend that you meet our November 1 early action deadline.
 On the application, indicate interest in the University Honors Program or Ohio State Scholars Program and respond to the H&S essay prompt.
 You must apply for Honors if you wish to be considered for the Eminence Fellows Program and Scholarship.

 Morrill Scholarship Program

-To be considered, we strongly recommend that you submit a complete application by November 1.
+To be considered, we strongly recommend that you meet our November 1 early action deadline.
 On the application, indicate interest in the Morrill Scholarship Program and respond to the MSP essay prompt.
 Be sure to include leadership and diversity involvement under Activities.

 Ohio State requires a personal essay in response to one of the prompts provided.